JesseCaddell/Assignment_3/README.md

 Nick:
 I prefer manga to anime.
 I also read comics, love Tarkovsky, and play/write music.
 Music is my obsession.
 I play video games a couple days a month and just ate a burger.

+James: I do enjoy me some anime for sure, currnetly watching some Baki right now .
+I love to snowboard in the winter.